 9. Phu Quoc National Park – true adventures await

-For those who love trekking, hiking and adventures, Phu Quoc National Park is your right place to be.
+For those who love trekking, hiking, and adventures, Phu Quoc National Park is the right place to be.
 The park is located at the north of Phu Quoc, consisted of Ganh Dau, Ham Rong mountain and Cua Can river.
 All these three places mentioned are worth visiting.

 The most charming features of the national park must be the clean, empty beaches, cool streams and the wilderness of nature.
 Indeed, the forest of Phu Quoc covers almost 70% the total area of the island and is reserved in good condition.
 One thing that worth saying here is Phu Quoc National Park has all types of forest ecosystems that exist in Vietnam which show how diverse the nature of Phu Quoc.

 Phu Quoc National Park contains many forest types and landscapes including mangroves and wet lands, sparse forested areas, coastal vegetation and forest on rocky mountains.

 In many countries, pearls are well-loved and Vietnam is no different.
 And Phu Quoc has gained the reputation for having very high-quality pearls, even what seems to be very rare and precious – black pearls.